5: 35 AM: Crumpetworthy Park

 Audrey’s day off at home.
 She stands at the sink cup in hand.
 She thinks how Stanley just doesn’t feel the same way about food as she does.
 He likes predictability.

 But she seethes with an unrequited culinary desire.
 She tasted a French macaron last Friday at The Cauldron, and she knows she will never be the same again.

 Stanley will want baked beans on toast when he comes home from work later in the afternoon.
 Audrey finishes cleaning the kitchen.

 11:00 AM: North Rompshire School of Manners

 Ms. Pettigrew, 42, now fully awake, is dressed in a black Jaeger pleated drape dress and pearls.
 She addresses the girls in the lecture hall.
-Mr. Barry Plumb from the Sofa Guild will be giving this year’s Sofa Etiquette lecture at 2 p.m. on the 16th.
+Mr. Barry Plumb will be giving this year’s Sofa Etiquette lecture at 2 p.m. on the 16th.
 The girls receive this news with delight.
 A well-thumbed copy of his book Sofa and Sensuality has been covertly passed around among the older girls.